weiyangzen/mbti-coding-agents/README.md

 npm run install
 ```

+> New: Optional Claude-TTS (MiniMax + Gemini) can be installed during `npm run install` by selecting the "Claude TTS" option.
+It reads config from `~/.claude/tts.config.json` and speaks summaries using the default voice Sweet_Girl_2.

 ### Key Features
 - 🎯 **Dynamic Team Selection**: Intelligent `/squad` command for optimal project planning
 - 🧠 **16 Unique Personalities**: Each agent embodies distinct MBTI characteristics